regresado/regreso/README.md

 **For security reports, please [submit](/security) a private vulnerability disclosure with the relevant information!**

+## 🚀 Development

+To fork/extend Regreso, it is recommended that you use Supabase or any other Postgres database provider.
+To develop locally, you can run the `start-database.sh` file to easily create a new Postgres database with Docker.
+Alternatively, the `setup.sql` provides the full database schema.

+Many environment variables are also required for Regreso development.
+These are also documented in the `.env.example` file.

+To install dependencies, run `pnpm install` and to build/start server, use `pnpm run dev` or `pnpm run build && pnpm run start`.
 ## ⚙️ Tech Overview

 This project uses the [T3 Stack](https://create.t3.gg/) made by [@t3-oss](https://github.com/t3-oss):